 - Once you are done, join the select point to the first point and press enter to select the subject.

 - This will create a dark blue area over the background and a light blue area in the foreground.

 - Now select the white foreground colour and manually brush the subject without going too much towards the edges.

 - Once you are done, select the preview to see how it looks.
 Based on the colour profile of your image, this preview step might take a couple of seconds to process.

 - If you are happy with the preview, click select.
 And then press enter to make this a selection.

 - Invert the selection using Select > Invert.

 - And you have your image ready without the background portion.

-So, that’s about it with the five methods which we just explained to remove background from image, photographs using the free and open-source tool GIMP.
-Let me know if this tutorial helped to you understand the steps and get the desired result.
+So, that’s about it with the five methods which we just explained to remove background from image(s) and photographs using the free and open-source tool GIMP.
+Let me know if this tutorial helped you understand the steps and get the desired result.

 Used Photo in this article is by Maryia Plashchynskaya from Pexels